eficode-academy/embeddedproject/README.md

 Run this to see that it's working.
 The archiving part can be verified by looking for a small blue arrow next to the build number in the overview.
 Make sure you get your exe file with you there.

-## 7. Add the pipeline to your repository
+## Exercise 7 - Add the pipeline to your repository

 Create a file in your repository called `Jenkinsfile` and copy your pipeline script in it.
 Change your jenkins job to use the Jenkinsfile insead of the code manually entered in the configuration page.
 You will need to select `Pipeline Script from SCM` in the Definition dropdown menu.